Go, Stewie, Go!

 "Go, Stewie, Go!" is the 13th episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on March 14, 2010.
 The episode features Stewie after he auditions, cross-dressed under the pseudonym Karina Smirnoff, for a female role in the American version of Jolly Farm Revue, and eventually ends up falling in love with a female co-star on the show.
-Meanwhile, Lois finds herself attracted to Meg's surprisingly normal boyfriend, once Peter causes her to realize her advancing age.
+Meanwhile, Lois finds herself attracted to Meg's surprisingly normal boyfriend, after she is asked by Peter to realize her advancing age.

 The episode was written by Gary Janetti and directed by Greg Colton.
 It received mixed reviews from critics for its storyline and many cultural references, in addition to receiving criticism from the Parents Television Council.
 According to Nielsen ratings, it was viewed in 6.72 million homes in its original airing.
 The episode featured guest performances by Stephen Bishop, Mo Collins, Colin Ford, Lucas Grabeel, Anne Hathaway, Nana Visitor and Mae Whitman, along with several recurring guest voice actors for the series.
 "Go, Stewie, Go!" was released on DVD along with ten other episodes from the season on December 13, 2011.